csalnav2/Floquet-Based-Transmon-inspired-MultiQubit-Engine-Boolean-Linear-Separator-Probing-Memory-Hotspots/README.md

 $$
 O(u) \approx \sigma \left( \vec{w} \cdot \vec{u} + b \right)
 $$

 We test this by encoding inputs into the bath drives of Q1/Q2 and measuring if the lattice response can classify linearly separable logic gates (AND, OR) versus non-linear ones (XOR).

+---

+## 📊 Dashboard Visualization
+The code generates a high-resolution dashboard (GIF/MP4) containing:
+1.  **3D Bloch Spheres:** With trajectories, "memory hotspot" trails, and leakage warnings.
+2.  **Phase Space:** 3D Wigner function surfaces (single-qubit and collective).
+3.  **Metrics:** Real-time plots of Coherence, Purity, Bell-correlations, and Bures distance.
+4.  **Thermodynamics:** Virtual temperatures, heat currents, and Otto efficiency.

+We test this by encoding inputs into the bath drives of Q1/Q2 and measuring if the lattice response can classify linearly separable logic gates (AND, OR) versus non-linear ones (XOR).